 Periodic maintenance fees on any issued patent are due to be paid to the USPTO and foreign patent agencies in several stages over the lifetime of the patent.
 The USPTO and various foreign governmental patent agencies require compliance with a number of procedural, documentary, fee payment and other provisions during the patent application process and following the issuance of a patent.
 While an inadvertent lapse, including due to the effect of the COVID-19 pandemic on us or our licensors' patent maintenance vendors, can in many cases be cured by payment of a late fee or by other means in accordance with the applicable rules, there are situations in which noncompliance can result in abandonment or lapse of the patent or patent application, resulting in partial or complete loss of patent rights in the relevant jurisdiction.
-Noncompliance events that could result in abandonment or lapse of a patent or patent application include, but are not limited to, failure to respond to official actions within prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
+Noncompliance events that could result in abandonment or lapse of a patent or patent application swithin prescribed time limits, non-payment of fees and failure to properly legalize and submit formal documents.
 In such an event, our competitors might be able to enter the market, which would have a material adverse effect on our business.